-Where to meet the gratin of fashion on a lunch break?
-Small listing canteens and restaurants where the entire fashion sphere is concentrated, with a peak rate of celebrities during fashion show periods.
-Be seen and seen during fashion week , this is where it happens!
+Where to spot the cream of the fashion industry during lunch break?
+Here's a shortlist of the cafés and restaurants where the entire fashion sphere congregates, with a peak celebrity presence during fashion week.
+Being seen and seeing others during fashion week, it all happens here!

 The place.
 Just hoisted to the 16th floor of the SO/Paris hotel facing the Seine on the Quai Henri IV side , the new Paris Society address promises to attract fashion fans during this Paris fashion week.
 With the Ile Saint-Louis at her feet and a breathtaking view of the most beautiful Parisian monuments, Bonnie displays an atmosphere with 60's accents with, on the terrace, a mind-blowing mirror installation by Olafur Eliasson and Sebastian Benham .